 That said, be prepared for this one:

 4. Are there any jobs you’ve omitted from your resume?

-Oh this is a hard one.
-If you've left a job off your employment history there are usually two reasons: it was a short, contract position (90 days or less) that didn't add anything but a few extra lines to your resume, or you left on really bridges burned, T. Swift bad blood, terms.
+This is a particularly tough one.
+If you’ve left a job off your employment history there are usually two reasons: it was a short, contract position (90 days or less) that didn’t add anything but a few extra lines to your resume, or you left on really bridges burned, bad blood, terms.

 If there really is bad blood between you and a former employer, and an interviewer point-blank asks you this question, you don’t want to start a new work relationship off by lying.
 You can talk about what happened in more vague terms without mentioning the name of the company.
 As scary as it can be, this is a great opportunity to show your humanity, own your failures, and end on a high note by explaining what you learned.

 5. What are these gaps in your employment history?

 This piggybacks on question #4.
 Sometimes gaps are omissions and sometimes they are simply times when you were unemployed.
 If there are gaps, be prepared to explain what you were doing during this time.